DerekHodgson/food2forkAPI/README.md

 Use masterF2F() to download the recipe information.
 It uses the other functions (getIDF2F(), getSearchF2F(), getRecipesF2F(), getIngredientsF2F()) to download and put the information in a usable form.
 Each page returns 30 recipes, so use the pages and startPage arguments to choose how many recipes to download.

-By changing the argument outputFUll to FALSE when using the function masterF2F(), you can have it only output the ingredients grouped by recipe into lists.
+By changing the argument outputFull to FALSE when using the function masterF2F(), you can have it only output the ingredients grouped by recipe into lists.

 The analysis code is coming soon.